-Many studies show that successfully managing and treating illness depends on a person’s access to high-quality health care.
-In the United States, getting access to high-quality health care services usually requires having health insurance.
+For many people, successfully managing and treating illness depends on a person’s access to high-quality health care.
+In the United States, access to high-quality health care usually requires health insurance.
 Health insurance can cover or offset the costs of cancer care.

 Private health insurance

 To pay for and control medical costs, private health insurers use different care models.
 Common types include:

 Health maintenance organizations (HMOs)

 HMO.
 An HMO covers costs within a network of contracted health care providers.
 Patients choose a primary care doctor from that network.
 That provider oversees the patient’s health needs.
 And he or she refers the patient to specialists, when needed.

 HMOs often have the lowest patient costs for private health insurance.
 At the same time, HMOs generally limit coverage in these ways:

 - You have fewer choices of doctors and hospitals.
 Only doctors and hospitals contracted with the HMO are covered under the plan.
 However, insurance companies may make exceptions for emergencies and medical necessity.
 And many HMOs allow visits to doctors outside the plan.
 You pay a higher fee, though.
 This is called “out-of-network” care.